 Online threats for children: cyber bullying

 Bullying online is one of the biggest threats we have ever faced in the digital world.
-So, parents want desperately want to snoop on a child’s mobile phones for their safety online.
-It happens when someone online uses abusive messages are sent text message or email to your child on a cell phone or social media platform by posting something like that.
-Apart from cyber bullying, it used to happen in playgrounds, bullying beyond the school gates and on the walk.
-However, bullying online is something like that cannot be under control because it is happening virtually on kids devices connected to the cyberspace.
+So, parents desperately want to snoop on a child’s mobile phones for their safety online.
+It happens when someone online uses abusive messages are sent text messages or emails to your child on a cell phone or social media platform by posting something like that.
+Apart from cyberbullying, it used to happen in playgrounds, bullying beyond the school gates and on the walk.
+However, online bullying cannot be controlled because it occurs virtually on kids’ devices connected to cyberspace.

 Child obsession with the newly handed over mobile phone is a common thing.
-So, children love to explore things online having peer pressure they create social media profiles which parents can spy social messaging apps.
-Therefore, with the passage of time kids more likely to explore things often get used of texting at the end of the day they get started with something new watching peers online get involved into self –obscenity and as well as into sexting.
-So, sexting is something sending/receiving nudes in terms of photos, sexually explicit messages that are illegal for under the age of 18.
-It would lead children to cyber bullying, emotional distress and also become factor for online shaming of tween.
+So, children love to explore things online.
+Having peer pressure, they create social media profiles where parents can spy on social messaging apps.
+Therefore, with time kids are more likely to explore things and often get used to texting at the end of the day; they get started with something new by watching peers online get involved in self–obscenity and sexting.
+So, sexting is something sending/receiving nudes in terms of photos and sexually explicit messages that are illegal for those under the age of 18.
+It would lead children to cyberbullying and emotional distress and also become a factor in the online shaming of tweens.

 Use of dating apps

-Young tweens these days are also using dating apps on their cell phones once they become a little tech –savvy.
-So, you can say it is perfect parenting blind spot that parents needs to aware of, otherwise teens may stalked by the stalkers, bullied by the bullies online and even become the victim of cyber predators.
+Young tweens also use dating apps on their cell phones once they become a little tech–savvy.
+So, you can say it is a perfect parenting blind spot that parents must be aware of.
+Otherwise, teens may be stalked by stalkers, bullied by bullies online, and even become victims of cyber predators.

-Teens these days are more likely to get exposed to the inappropriate content via popups, undirected links and through plenty of sexually explicit advertisement on social media and on other websites.
-So, teens usually explore the new stuff online using their cell phone and more likely to become addicted to it.
+Teens are more likely to get exposed to inappropriate content via popups, undirected links, and through plenty of sexually explicit advertisements on social media and other websites.
+So, teens who use their cell phones to explore new stuff online are more likely to become addicted.

 Excessive time on screen

-Obviously, when parents provide the first digital device to the children these days kids are expecting from the parents.
-It means before they got the first smartphone they already know things by the peers.
-So, once they have it, then they really spend huge time on the screen.
-So, medically it is very dangerous because excessive screen time may cause digital dementia.
+When parents provide the first digital device to their children these days, kids are expecting from the parents.
+It means they already knew things from their peers before they got their first smartphone.
+So, they spend massive time on the screen once they have it.
+So, medically it is hazardous because excessive screen time may cause digital dementia.

 Before parents handed over their first cell phone to kids, I am dame sure they are already expecting and desperately waiting for this particular move of the parents.
 So, parents need to think & realize sort of curiosity.